 Pinched nerves

-In most normal cases, the symptoms of these conditions can be managed with a conservative treatment plan.
-Rest, physical therapy and pain medication are all typically used to treat neck and back pain, but occasionally a more aggressive treatment is required.
-In this case, the topic of disc surgery may be recommended by a physician.

-```

-```

-- Pinched nerves

 In many cases, the symptoms of these conditions can be managed with a conservative treatment plan.
 Rest, physical therapy and pain medication are all common methods of conservative treatment, though your doctor may recommend the addition of other nonsurgical therapies.